-A healthy balanced diet see Factsheets 1.1 and 1.2 will protect against these nutritional problems, and nutrient supplements are rarely needed.
+A healthy balanced diet see Factsheets 1.1 and 1.2 along with a daily vitamin D supplement will protect against these nutritional problems, and other nutrient supplements are rarely needed.

 However our relatively affluent and increasingly inactive lifestyle encourages over-consumption of energy (calories) from fat and sugar-rich foods - and under-consumption of dietary fibre, fruit and vegetables.
-This can have a number of detrimental effects on the health of toddlers, including dental caries, obesity and constipation1.
+This can have a number of detrimental effects on the health of toddlers, including dental caries and obesity .